TPGamesNL/z3-gen/README.md

    4. Expand the project to add it to (there's probably only one)
    5. Click the + next to Referenced Libraries
    6. Select the z3-gen.jar file
-3. Take a look at the [examples](examples), and try one out, modify it, and see how it works.
+3. Take a look at the examples below, and try them out and play around with them to see how this library works.

 ## Examples